-The amount you would receive at your normal retirement age, which ranges from 65 to 67, depending on the year in which you were born, is called the primary insurance amount, or PIA.
+The amount you would receive at your full retirement age, which ranges from age 65 to 67, depending on the year you were born, is called the primary insurance amount, or PIA.

 The not-so-secret formula

-The formula is based on the average indexed monthly earnings, or AIME, in the 35 highest-earning years after age 21 up to the Social Security wage base.
-In 2012, this ceiling is $110,100.
 “If a person works (fewer) than 35 years, missing years are filled in with zeros.
-If they have worked more than 35 years, only the highest-earning years will be considered,” says Charles C. Scott, president of Pelleton Capital Management Ltd. in Scottsdale, Ariz.
+If they have worked more than 35 years, only the highest-earning years will be considered,” says Charles C. Scott, founder and president of Pelleton Capital Management, a financial services firm in Scottsdale, Arizona.

-Bulankov says earnings from a worker’s 35 highest-earning years are tallied at age 62 and indexed for inflation, resulting in the AIME, Bulankov says.
+Earnings from a worker’s 35 highest-earning years are tallied at age 62 and indexed for inflation, resulting in the AIME, Bulankov says.

 The AIME is “divided into three segments, called bend points (which are adjusted each year for inflation), giving you the worker’s PIA,” says Scott.

-So let’s apply this formula to find out what the Social Security benefit would be for our worker with an AIME of $5,952.38.
+Now, let’s apply this formula to figure out what the Social Security benefit would be for our worker with an AIME of $5,952.38.

-The sum of all of these amounts is $1,945.24.
-Because amounts are rounded down to the next-lowest dime, this worker’s PIA, which is the amount the worker would receive at full retirement age (66 + 6 months) to collect Social Security, is $2,379.
+The sum of these three amounts is $2,379.04.
+Benefit amounts are rounded down to the next-lowest dime, so this worker’s PIA, which is the amount she would receive if she waits until her full retirement age (66 + 6 months) to collect Social Security, is $2,379.

 Stay on top of your benefits

-Certain factors can change the amount to which you are entitled, such as electing to receive benefits early or delaying retirement beyond the full retirement age.
-You would get a reduction in pay if you claimed benefits early, and you’d get an increase if you delayed claiming benefits up to age 70.
-Also, government workers receiving pension benefits may not be eligible to receive Social Security.
+Certain factors can change the amount to which you are entitled, such as electing to receive benefits before full retirement age or delaying benefits past the full retirement age.
+Government workers receiving pension benefits may not be eligible to receive Social Security.

-While the calculation can be complicated, knowing how your benefit is determined can help you with retirement planning.
+Social Security calculations can be complicated, but understanding how your benefit is determined can help you plan for retirement.

-If you are not scheduled to receive an update, you can estimate your benefits by using the Social Security Retirement Estimator.
+You also can estimate your benefits by using the SSA’s Social Security Retirement Estimator.